 Lismore Target Rifle Club

-- Club meetings are held 7:00PM at the Club House on the third Tuesday of the month.
-The AGM was held on the 19th February at our Club House.
-Club Captain is Derek Cassar, Treasurer is Cherl Nilon and Secretary is Annette Cassar.
+- The AGM was held in February at our Club House.
+The current Club Captain is Derek Cassar, Treasurer is Cherl Nilon and Secretary is Annette Cassar.

-- Anyone wishing to observe target shooting are welcome to observe Monday and Wednesday nights at 7Pm.
+- When normal shooting resumes anyone wishing to observe target shooting are welcome to observe Monday and Wednesday nights at 7Pm.
 If you are interested in taking up the sport it is a good opportunity to make enquiries as to what is involved.

-- The Rifle Range may not be open in bad weather.
+- The Rifle Range does not open on NSW Public Holidays.
 If unsure on the weather please check with the Club Captain before traveling to the range.

 How do I joinVisit the rifle range when it is in use on a Monday or Wednesday night (6:45 pm) and talk to the range officer.
 All visitors are welcome and the only obligation is that you sign the visitors book.